AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/aem-forms-workflow.md

 An administrator (a member of fd-administrators group) can configure a network folder to run a pre-configured workflow when a user places a file (such as a PDF file) in the folder.
 After the workflow completes, it can save the result file to a specified output folder.
 Such a folder is known as [Watched Folder](watched-folder-in-aem-forms.md).
 Perform the following procedure to configure a watched folder to launch a workflow:

 1. On your AEM author instance, go to ![tools-1](assets/tools-1.png) > **[!UICONTROL Forms]** > **[!UICONTROL Configure Watched Folder]**.
 A list of already configured watched folders is displayed.
-1. Tap **[!UICONTROL New]**.
+1. Select **[!UICONTROL New]**.
 A list of fields is displayed.
 Specify a value for the following fields to configure a Watched Folder for a workflow:

 <table>
  <tbody>